Garda Capital Partners: Garda Capital Partners (2015 to present)

 In September 2015, Cargill decided to spin-off Black River into three separate employee-owned firms.
 At the time Black River had 149 employees and $5 billion in assets under management with $2 billion from relative-value fixed income and $3 billion from emerging market credit and private equity.
 Drobny, Tim Magnusson and Rob Goedken led a management buyout of the relative-value fixed income unit of Black River leading to the creation of an independent firm called Garda Capital Partners.
 The name "Garda" comes from Lake Garda in Italy.
 The firm at the time had 40 employees which were mainly from the relative-value fixed income team at Black River.
 Drobny who would be managing partner and chief investment officer stated Garda would remain in Minneapolis.
 The other two spin-offs from Black River were Proterra Investment Partners, a private equity fund manager and Argentem Creek Partners, an emerging market credit specialist.
 Cargill remained an investor with all three spin-offs.

 Since launch, Garda had a low profile but grew significantly.
 By May 2019, Garda had doubled the number of assets under management to $4 billion as well as increased its number of employees to 71.
 Garda also had more institutional clients due to them seeking diversification in investments.
 According to Preqin, Garda's flagship strategy returned 7.8% annually over 15 years which includes the time it operated under Black River.
 According to Drobny, the strategy never had an annual loss in 15 years from its inception to 2019.
 Garda's management fee was 1.5% of assets annually plus 20% of any gains.
 At that time Affiliated Managers Group announced it would acquire a 25% stake in Garda.

 Bloomberg News reported Garda had a return of 13.3% in 2022.

+In 2024, Garda Capital Partners sued Schonfeld Strategic Advisors, alleging it induced one of its top portfolio managers, Nicolas Monaghan, to breach a non-compete agreement.
+Monaghan and an analyst had agreed to non-competes in late 2022.
+The non-compete agreements, which also set out their compensation, extend from March 2023 to March 2026.
+According to Garda, Schonfeld started communicating with the two men in July 2023 and Monaghan began preparing for his new role while still with Garda.